 To easily remove your internally run lines for service, make sure that the rigger installs reeving eyes, (a.k.a soft eyes, Flemish Eyes, pull eyes…) on the end of the rope so that the halyards (or any lines that may require special reeving for that matter, i.e. reef lines) can be removed when the boat is not in use.

-Pro Tip: Using a reeving eye one can remove the lines by tying on a messenger.
+Pro Tip: Using a reeving eye one can remove and install the lines by tying on a messenger.
 If leaving lines out of the mast for a prolonged period of time, be sure to use a minimum messenger diameter of 3/16″.
 This will keep the line from trying to jump the sheave.

 Removing the lines will allow you to take them home and throw them in the laundry (I’ve even heard of using the dishwasher, less tangle) for the winter.
-Once washed, dried and de-tangled, it is recommended to coat any exposed core fibers (as found on stripped cover halyards) with a product called Yale MaxiJacket or the like.
+Once washed, dried and de-tangled, it is recommended to coat any exposed core fibers (as found on stripped cover halyards) with a rope jacket product like Yale MaxiJacket or the like.
 This will help provide protection from harmful U.V. rays and chafe.
 If you have never dealt with MaxiJacket before, I would call a local rigger and ask for any tips on applying the coating, it can make quite a mess!

 Have a question?
 At The Rigging Company questions are always free of charge.
 Leave us a comment below.